 A few days before the Bible study would begin I was driving to work, arguing in my mind with the Lord about whether I should attend or just stay home.
 I was really being pushed out of my comfort zone.
 During this conversation with the Lord, as I was driving down a long stretch of highway, my eyes caught on a billboard high in the sky.

-In big bold letters it said “IT’S YOUR MOVE.”
+In big bold letters, it said: “IT’S YOUR MOVE.”

-Well there goes that “ping” again.
-Lord is this you?
+Well, there goes that “ping” again.
+Lord, is this you?
 I had experienced such a deep desire for this.
 I had prayed for it.
 The Lord put it right in front of me… now it was my move.
-Finally I said, “Okay Lord.
+Finally, I said, “Okay Lord.
 I’ll take that step.
 Alone.
 Knowing that YOU will be with me.”

-With a pounding heart I attended the first study, then another.
+With a pounding heart, I attended the first study, then another.
 And in time, these women became a wonderful part of my life.
 They still are to this day.
-Not only that, but this move of faith gave me courage to take steps to attend other classes in my church, to meet more new people, and to essentially come into a deeper more meaningful walk with my King Jesus.
+Not only that, but this move of faith gave me the courage to take steps to attend other classes in my church, to meet more new people, and to essentially come into a deeper more meaningful walk with my King Jesus.

 Sometimes we pray for things expecting God to move; when in reality, God is waiting on us to walk through a door He has already opened.

 Has the Lord put a desire in your heart today?

 Watch for those little “ping” moments when He’s speaking to you about it.
 Watch for those open doors and opportunities.
 God is always speaking.
 And when He is waiting on you, don’t let the enemy talk you out of taking that step of faith.